Help support our friends in Israel in their time of need.

 • Bring clothes that are comfortable, light weight, durable, and easy to hand wash in a sink.
 Wearing layers of lighter weight clothing is the best way to quickly and comfortably adjust to a variety of environments and weather conditions.
 This is more than a walk in the park, and while you won't need specialized clothing, good gear can go a long way toward keeping you comfortable on your Study Tour.

 • The shoes make the study tour.
 Alright, not really, but the wrong shoes can really detract from the experience.
 Depending on your personal preferences and your itinerary you'll want anywhere from 1 to 3 pairs of shoes.
-A casual shoe for travel and evenings, a hiking shoe for day hikes, and a water shoe for Ein Gedi and the Jordan river.
+A casual shoe for travel and evenings, a hiking shoe for day hikes, and possibly a water shoe for Israel and Jordan.
 Some people prefer a simple quick drying hiking shoe that works for all occasions.
 It's completely up to you.
 Whatever your primary walking shoe is you must thoroughly break it in!

 How many changes of clothes to pack?